-The IB Diploma Programme (IBDP) is a leading, internationally recognised pre-university qualification, and is a symbol of academic excellence worldwide.
+ICHK offers the IB Diploma Programme.
+The IB Diploma Programme (IBDP) is a leading, internationally recognised pre-university qualification, and is a symbol of high and sustained academic attainment worldwide.
 Students who undertake the IBDP demonstrate a strong commitment to learning, both in terms of the mastery of subject content and in the development of wide-ranging skills.